PandaTofu/BookSystem/README.md

 # Book Recommendation System
-A system for managing book and reading book
+A system for book recommendation